mukhtyar/portfolio/src/pages/blog/career-transition.md

 ## Future goals

-I love working with data.
-I want to use my skills and experience to work on data science applications for reducing and responding to climate change.
+I love working with data and I am passionate about using my skills and experience to work on reducing and responding to climate change.
 I am particularly interested in the application of machine learning to tackle challenges and opportunities in the global energy transition and carbon removal technolgoies.

 I hope you enjoyed reading my blog post and learned more about me and my data science journey.
-I would love to hear from you and get your feedback or questions (connect with me on [Twitter](https://twitter.com/mapchitra) or email at shruti dot mukhtyar@gmail.ocm).
+I would love to hear from you and get your feedback or questions (connect with me on [Twitter](https://twitter.com/mapchitra) or email at shruti dot mukhtyar at gmail.com).
 Thank you for your time and attention.😊